 About the Library 3

-Dyslexia Guild Membership
+Dyslexia Guild Membership 3

 Disclaimer 3

-Explanation of Terms 4
+Explanation of Terms 3

 Accessibility 4

 Copyright 4

 How do I become a library member?
+4

 Grades of Guild Membership: 4

-About the Library Catalogue 5
+About the Library Catalogue 4

-How to log in to the library catalogue
+How to log in to the library catalogue 5

 How to change your password 5

 How to search the library catalogue for hard copy (physical) and some e-books 6

 Search results - what am I looking at?
-6
+7

 Accessing e-books 7

-Borrowing items 9
+Borrowing items 10

-Getting more out of the library
+Getting more out of the library 10

 Using Lists and Cart 10

-Placing a reservation on hold 13
+Placing a reservation or hold 13

 Renewing your items 14

 More library catalogue options 14

-Electronic Journals and Ebooks Portal - EBSCO
+Electronic Journals and Ebooks Portal - EBSCO 15

+To run a basic search in EBSCO: 17

+To use an Advanced Search in EBSCO: 19

+Searching for eBooks in EBSCO: 25

-EBSCO Search Results - what am I seeing?
-17
+EBSCO Search Results - why can't I access that resource?
+26

+How to use Cite and Referencing in EBSCO 27

-Searching for items outside the library 18
+Searching for items outside the library 27

-Information Literacy Skills
+Information Literacy Skills 28

-Referencing and Citation 19
+Referencing and Citation 28

-Contact Details 20
+Contact Details 29